H-1B2 Visa: Validity Status, Process, Requirements

 The mandatory fees associated with the H-1B2 are as follows:

-• If you are going through consular processing, you will need to complete the DS-160 online nonimmigrant visa application, which will come with a $190 fee and could also include a biometrics fee of $85.
+• If you are going through consular processing, you will need to complete the DS-160 online non-immigrant visa application, which has a $205 fee.

 Other optional costs include:

-It is important to note that the I-129 filing fee is the responsibility of your employer.
+The I-129 filing fee is the responsibility of the employer.
 You, the beneficiary, are not permitted to pay this fee by law.
 As for the premium processing fee, that can be paid either by you or your employer.
-If you decide to pay this fee, you must explain that it was on your own volition.

 Supplementary Documentation Required with Petition

-• Detailed description of position and proof that it requires extraordinary competency or skill
+• Detailed description of the position and proof that it requires extraordinary competency or skill

 • Evidence that the position qualifies under all requirements and meets H-1B2 conditions

-• A list with all the temporary immigrants who were hired to complete the project within the last year.
+• A list of all the temporary immigrants who were hired to complete the project within the last year.
 Dates of employment are necessary for a petition.

 H-1B2 Visa Length of Stay

-The H-1B2 holder may work in the United States for 10 years, but there are possibilities for extensions.
+The H-1B2 holder may work in the United States for 10 years, but can apply for extensions.
 Extensions would be granted in two-year intervals.
-If applying for an extension, the applications should be attached with a letter from the project manager of the Department of Defense and adhere to these requirements.
-The H-1B2 visa has a cap of 100 visas issued annually.
-A “cap” indicates that Congress has put a numerical limitation on the number of specific workers allowed to enter into the United States.
+If applying for an extension, the applications should be attached with a letter from the project manager of the Department of Defense and should adhere to these requirements.

-Applicants with an H-1B2 status may be interested to adjust their status to an H-1B, however, the duration of stay on the H-1B2 visa does count towards the time given on the H-1B visa.
+Applicants with an H-1B2 status may be interested in adjusting their status to an H-1B, however, the duration of stay on the H-1B2 visa does count towards the time given on the H-1B visa.

 Difference Between H-1B2 and H-1B3

-In sum, an H-1B2 visa has a number of qualifications and eligibility requirements that must be met.
-Only 100 are granted in the United States at any given point in time so it’s imperative to contact an immigration attorney sooner, rather than later.
-Also, keep the aforementioned points in mind including the documentation required with the petition, duration of stay, and application process.
+An H-1B2 visa has a number of qualifications and eligibility requirements that must be met.
+Only 100 are granted in the United States at any given point in time, so it’s imperative to contact an immigration attorney.
+Also, keep the aforementioned points in mind, including the documentation required with the petition, duration of stay, and application process.

 No matter which visa or green card you’re interested in, it’s important to have an expert guide you on your immigration journey.
 The complexity and detailed requirements for the H-1B2 make getting help all the more necessary.

-VisaNation Law Group specializes in employment-based immigration.
-Their dedicated team of lawyers has helped countless people like yourself live and work in the U.S. through the H-1B2 visa.
+VisaNation Law Group has a team of lawyers who have helped countless people like yourself live and work in the U.S. through the H-1B2 visa.
 From helping you define a specialized job and filing your petition to dealing with obstacles such as RFEs, they can help.

 Related H1B Transfer Attorney Pages